 - Complexity of post - A post that is a paragraph or more often means more time was spent composing the post and increases its authenticity.

-- Other posts - If the forum has hundreds or thousands of other posts from other users, it is likely other users are finding good help or information and that you are visiting a well-established forum.
+- Other posts - If the forum has many posts from other users, they are likely finding good help and that you are visiting a well-established forum.

-- Moderated forum - Not all forums are moderated, if you see lots of spam or garbage posts it is likely no one is making sure the forum is safe.
+- Moderated forum - Not all forums are moderated.
+If you see lots of spam or garbage posts, no one is likely making sure the forum is safe.

 Extent of information

-A page that has a wealth of information regarding a subject or question is more than likely going to be more accurate and in-depth than a page that has a paragraph of text.
-Usually, when spending more time on the subject, the author has spent more time researching the subject and has a better understanding the topic.
+A page with a wealth of information regarding a subject or question is likely more thorough than a page with one paragraph of text.
+Usually, when spending more time on the subject, the author has spent more time researching the subject and has a better understanding of the topic.

 Too good to be true rule

 When reading anything on the Internet, always keep the golden rule in the back of your head.
 "If it sounds too good to be true, it probably is."